minamotooRin/fastDFS-server/README.md

 ## TO DO

-- Recording receiving time, current Code is ugly.
+- Recording receiving time.
+TB test
 - batch deleting file.
+TB test
 - when fdfs is logging, buffer overflow will be detected.